POPULATION (2020 estimate): 31,374,997

 LANGUAGES: Portuguese (official); Swahili, Makhuwa, Sena (recognised)

-Mozambique is a democratic republic withtwo spheres of government: national and local.
-Law No. 9/96, the local authority law, enshrines local government in the constitution while the municipalities laws establish municipalities in all 33 cities and 20 of the country’s 128 towns.
+Mozambique is a democratic republic with two spheres of government: national and local.
+Law No. 9/96, the local authority law, enshrines local government in the constitution while the municipality laws establish municipalities in all 33 cities and 20 of the country’s 154 towns.
 Local government therefore only covers a proportion of the population, and is predominantly urban.
-The Ministry of State Administration is responsible for the administration of the laws overseeing local government.
-Municipal budgets must be prepared and managed within the framework of the central government budget and municipalities are also responsible for collecting taxes and user fees.
-One of the main sources of central–local government transfers is the Municipal Compensation Fund, which represents 2% of fiscal tax revenue raised at national level according to the law.
-Local government has a number of statutory functions including the execution of economic, cultural and social programmes.
+The Minister of State Administration and Public Service is responsible for the administration of the laws overseeing local government.
+Following the 2019 national election, 37.6% of elected representatives were women.
+In 2005-06 local government expenditure was 1.8% of total government expenditure.
+Municipal budgets must be prepared and managed within the framework of the national government budget and municipalities are also responsible for collecting taxes and user fees.
+One of the main sources of national–local government transfers is the Municipal Compensation Fund, which represents 2% of fiscal tax revenue raised at national level according to the law.
+Local government has a number of statutory functions including economic, cultural and social programmes.

 CLGF activities in Mozambique